Flu Vaccination Advanced Service

 Please refer to the Community Pharmacy England (CPE) Flu Vaccination Hub here for the latest news and updates on the service.

-The annual flu vaccination programme letter for the 2023/24 season was published on the 25th May 2023 – see here.
+The annual flu vaccination programme letter for the 2024/25 season was published on 12th March 2024 – see here.
 The annual flu vaccination programme letter confirms the eligible cohorts for the forthcoming season and the vaccines which will be reimbursable.
-It is important that all contractors that provide the Flu Vaccination Service review the contents of this letter and use the information contained within to inform their ordering of flu vaccine for the season ahead.
+It is important that all contractors that provide the Flu Vaccination Service review the contents of this letter and use the information contained within to inform their ordering of flu vaccine.

-The service specification (published 4th August 2023) describes the requirements for provision of the service and is essential reading for all pharmacists providing the service.
+The service specification describes the requirements for provision of the service and is essential reading for all pharmacists providing the service.

-The national PGD provides the legal framework for administration of a flu vaccine, (by appropriately trained practitioners), under the 23/24 service.
-Pharmacy contractors providing the service must ensure that all pharmacists providing the service have read and understood this latest version of the PGD, (valid from 1st September 2023), and have completed the practitioner declaration to confirm this, which should then also be signed off by the Authorising Manager.
+The national PGD for 2024/25 provides the legal framework for administration of a flu vaccine, (by appropriately trained practitioners), under the 24/25 service.
+Pharmacy contractors providing the service must ensure that all pharmacists or pharmacy technicians providing the service have read and understood this latest version of the PGD, and have completed the practitioner declaration to confirm this, which should then also be signed off by the Authorising Manager.
 These steps MUST be completed before an individual practitioner is authorised to administer flu vaccines as part of the service.

 The national protocol for inactivated influenza vaccine provides another legal mechanism for administration of flu vaccine under the service by an appropriately trained person (note; the protocol allows provision of flu vaccinations to people aged from 6 months to under 65 years in a clinical risk group, but the pharmacy service is only for eligible patients aged 18 years and older).

-Although there has been no change to the recommended vaccines that will be reimbursed for adults in the 2023/24 programme, the advice regarding when second line vaccines can be used has been strengthened and should only be used when every attempt to use first line recommended vaccines has been exhausted – evidence of this may be requested by NHS England before reimbursement is agreed.
+Within the Annual Flu letter for the 2024/25 season, the advice regarding when second line vaccines can be used has been strengthened stating that use of second line vaccines should only be considered when every attempt to use first line recommended vaccines has been exhausted – evidence of this may be requested by NHS England before reimbursement is agreed.

 Claiming Payment